Gérard Cornuéjols

-Gérard Pierre Cornuéjols (born November 16, 1950) is the IBM University Professor of Operations Research in the Carnegie Mellon University Tepper School of Business.
+Gérard Pierre Cornuéjols (born November 16, 1950) is the IBM University Professor of Operations Research in the Carnegie Mellon University Tepper School of Business and professor at Aix-Marseille University.
 His research interests include facility location, integer programming, balanced matrices, and perfect graphs.

 Education and career

 Cornuéjols graduated from École nationale des ponts et chaussées and earned his Ph.D. in 1978 from Cornell University under the supervision of George Nemhauser, with a dissertation concerning facility location.

 He was editor-in-chief of Mathematics of Operations Research from 1999 to 2003.

 He was an invited speaker at the International Congress of Mathematicians in 2002.